INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 	</tr>
 	<tr>
 		<td>hit[:prop[:c]] </td>
 		<td>Sort/group/facet on matched text.
-If prop is omitted, the default property (usually word) is used. c can specify case-sensitivity: either s (sensitive) or i (insensitive). prop and c can also be added to left, right, wordleft and wordright.
+If prop is omitted, the default annotation (usually word) is used. c can specify case-sensitivity: either s (sensitive) or i (insensitive). prop and c can also be added to left, right, wordleft and wordright.
 Examples: hit, hit:lemma, hit:lemma:s.</td>
 	</tr>
 	<tr>
 		<td>left / right </td>